Sound Design for Video Games: A Primer

 Mixing Game SFX

 My master audio rack usually contains these effects: Multiband Dynamics, Limiter, Utility, and EQ

-The topic of compression deserves it’s own blog, but let me try to break it down in as few sentences as I can.
+The topic of compression deserves its own blog, but let me try to break it down in a few sentences as I can.
 Compressors modify the dynamic range of the audio sample.
 It reduces loud frequencies above the threshold and can increase the output gain.
 Essentially, it reduces the dynamic range of the sound and can make it louder in the mix.

 In today’s audio-world, loudness is perceived as better.
-Compression makes the audio sound bigger and more crisp to the ear.
+Compression makes the audio sound bigger and crisper to the ear.
 Only use a compressor if you know what you are doing, and study more on the subject before slapping it onto your audio channels.

 Exported sounds should be in MONO, using the utility audio effect in the master chain.
 In-game audio needs to be pinpointed to a particular object/character.

 To properly do this, we’ll need to centralize the sound.
-Monophonic sound is intended to be heard as if it was emanating from one position.
+The monophonic sound is intended to be heard as if it was emanating from one position.
 When placing sounds in a 2D universe, the sound needs to be centralized and move freely throughout the stereo 2D space.
-A good example of this are footsteps.
+A good example of this is footsteps.
 As the enemy moves toward the center of the screen, the footsteps should move with the animation in the stereoscopic environment.